-Marisol Services, as stated on its webpage, provides “life-affirming medical care” and “a full range of women’s health and family health services,” a range which includes free ultrasounds, pregnancy testing, and counseling, but not abortion.
+Marisol Services, as stated on its webpage, provides “life-affirming medical care” and “a full range of women’s health and family health services,” a range which includes free ultrasounds, pregnancy testing, and counseling, but not abortion or contraceptives.
 In fact, a Catholic News Agency article, which was republished on Catholic Charities’ website, explains that Marisol’s mission is to “eliminate abortion from the definition of women’s healthcare.”

 And, troublingly, Marisol offers an “abortion pill reversal” process for women who change their minds about wanting to terminate their pregnancies after taking the first dose of the abortion pill, a process which hasn’t been approved by the Food and Drug Administration and isn’t recommended by American College of Obstetricians and Gynecologists.